-"The Year 9 Pastoral Care team with the support of the Catholic Education Office have been engaged in a special project since 2013 to develop a relevent Drug Education Program for our students"
+"The Year 9 Wellbeing Mentors, with the support of the Catholic Education Office, have been engaged in a special project since 2013 to develop a relevent Drug Education Program for our students"

 Our aim was to develop a course which targets the specific needs of our student cohort and community.
 The focus of this program, which occurred during Term 2, is to help students develop resilience and make positive choices in relation to drugs and alcohol.
 It was designed to run in tandem to the safe choices with alcohol unit in the Physical Education course and sits within the National Safe Schools Framework and the Protective Practices strand of the Child Protection Curriculum.